|Assessment Type||Assessment length / details||Proportion|

 - A period of approximately 3 months experimental work/data gathering under the guidance of a dissertation supervisor

-- Writing up and submission of a dissertation in accordance with University guidelines and under the guidance of a dissertation supervisor
+- Writing up and submission of a research article in the style of a relevant journal, in accordance with University guidelines and under the guidance of a dissertation supervisor

 |Skills Type||Skills details|